wwells/CUNY_DATA_604/FinalProject/Presentation/DataSimulation.md

 *  Simulate and optionally validate data
 *  Organize simulated data by nodes in a data model and export to json for easy upload

-Special thanks to Robert Grossman, Ph.D (Director) and Francisco Ortuno, Ph.D;  (Senior Bioinformatician) at the [Center for Data Intensive Science](https://cdis.uchicago.edu/) at University of Chicago for help planning this suite.
+Special thanks to Robert Grossman, Ph.D (Director) and Francisco Ortuno, Ph.D;  (Senior Bioinformatician) at the [Center for Data Intensive Science](https://cdis.uchicago.edu/) at University of Chicago.

 <a href="https://github.com/occ-data/data-simulator">github.com/occ-data/data-simulator</a>